 - The Butler’s Pantry: Hidden gem dinner spot with a great view of the church.

-- Smuggler’s Notch Drive: Epic leaf peeping route.
+- Smuggler’s Notch Drive: Epic leaf peeping route and one of the most scenic drives in Vermont.

 - Mount Mansfield Hike: 7.5-mile hike to Vermont’s highest peak.

-- Ben & Jerry’s Flavor Graveyard: Quirky roadside stop on your way to Woodstock.
+- Ben and Jerry’s Flavor Graveyard: Quirky roadside stop on your way to Woodstock.

 - Stowe Recreation Path: Easy, scenic bike ride.